Nolan Reimold: 2009

 He reported to the Norfolk Tides, the Orioles' Triple-A team to begin the 2009 season, and was recalled to the major league club on May 14 collecting his first major league hit that night off Ron Mahay, then would collect his first major league RBI and double, both off Royals pitcher Kyle Davies on May 16.
 Reimold hit his first career home run on May 20, 2009, against the New York Yankees at Yankee Stadium off Mariano Rivera.
 On May 27, 2009, Reimold hit his first walk off home run against the Toronto Blue Jays in the 11th inning to give the Orioles a 12–10 victory.

 Nolan won the American League Rookie of the Month award for June 2009.

 On September 18, the Orioles decided to shut down Reimold for the rest of the season due to fraying in his left Achilles tendon.
 The surgery was successful to repair the Achilles, but the rehab was not complete until late in the 2010 year, causing many of his future issues.

 2010

 Reimold started the season with the Baltimore Orioles as the starting left fielder.
 After a slow start in his first 83 at-bats, Reimold was demoted back to Norfolk on May 12, 2010, where the coaching staff was retooling him to play first base.
-Since that time, the Orioles released their starting first baseman Garrett Atkins, which may allow Reimold to rejoin the Orioles after the All-Star Break.
+During that time, the Orioles released their starting first baseman Garrett Atkins, with speculation that it would allow Reimold to rejoin the Orioles after the All-Star Break.
+Instead, Reimold spent most of the year in Norfolk, not returning to the big leagues until September.